-[Greek, Ampelos, a vine, and opsis, aspect; from its resemblance to the vine.]
+[Greek, Ampelos, a vine, and opsis, aspect ; from its resemblance to the vine.]

-Calyx slightly 5-toothed, without a lining disk.
-Petals 5, concave. thick, opening at apex, expanding before they fall.
+Calux slightly 5-toothed, without a lining disk.
+Petals 5, concave, thick, opening at apex, expanding before they fall.

 1. A. quinquefo'lia, Mx.
 Leaves digitate, with 5 oblong lanceolate leaflets; flowers in cymose clusters.

 FIVE-LEAVED AMPELOPSIS.
 Virginia Creeper.
 American Ivy.

 Stem 10-50 feet long, diffusely branching, climbing trees and walls, adhering to them by sucker-like expansions at the tips of the tendrils.
 Leaflets 2-4 inches long with a few mucronate teeth, smooth; common petiole 2-6 inches long.
-Flowers yellowish-green.
-Berries bluish-black; pedundes crimson.

-Woods and rocks: common.
+Flowers yellowish-green, Burnich block under a standard to the standard tendric tender to the standard tender tender to the standard tender tend Berries bluish-black ; peduncles crimson.
+Woods and rocks : common.
 Fl.
 July.
 Fr.
 October.

 Obs.
 This native vine is one of the most ornamental of the climbers and is much cultivated, both in this country and in Europe for covering walls and buildings.
-It is perfectly hardy and gives a dense mass of brilliant green throughout the summer which in the autumn changes to the richest shades of crimson and purple.
+It is perfectly hardy and gives a dense mass of brilliant green throughout the summer which in the autumn changes to .%the richest shades of crimson and purple.

 ORDER XX.
 RHAMNA'CEÆ.
-(BUCKTHOUN FAMILY.)
+(BUCKTHORN FAMILY.)

-Shrubs or small trees having simple mostly alternate leaves with stipules minute or obsolete, and small, regular, sometimes apetalous flowers.
-Slamens 4-5, perigynous, as many as the valvate sepals, alternate with them and opposite the hooded or concave petals.
-Stamens and petals inserted on the edge of a fleshy disk which lines the tube of the calyx and sometimes coheres with the lower part of the 2-5-celled orary.
+Skrubs or small trees having simple mostly alternate leaves with stipules minute or obsolete, and small, regular, sometimes apetalous flowers.
+Stamens 4-5, perigynous, as many as the valvate sepals, alternate with the mand opposite the hooded or concave petals.
+Stamens and petals inserted on the edge of a fleshy disk which lines the tube of the calyx and sometimes coheres with the lower part of the 2-5-celled ovary.
 Stigmas 2-5.
-Fruit a drupe or pod with 1-seeded cells; seeds not arilled, embryo large, in a sparing fleshy albumen.
+Find a drupe or bod with 1-seeded cells; seeds not arilled, embryo large, in a sparing fleshy albumen.

 1. RHAM'NUS, Tournef.
-Buckthorn.
+BUCKTHORN.